Red Bull X-Alps 2025: How to watch and follow

 PureTrack

 PureTrack has collated all the live tracking feeds from every pilot and formed a dedicated X-Alps group.
-If the official live tracking ever goes down you can find unofficial live tracking here.
+You can find unofficial live tracking here.

 The pilots

 Every pilot has their own social media person on their team, often two or three.
-The simplest way to see their content and follow their race is through Instagram.
-Here’s an alphabetical list of pilot Insta pages.
+The simplest way to see their content and follow their race is through Instagram – again, check the Stories.
+Here’s an alphabetical list of all the pilot Insta pages.